10Electra/MSc-Project/notes.md

 - [x] Make camera paths
 - [ ] Test superprimitive fusion at different resolution scales
 - [ ] Improve discontinuity machine
-- [ ] Make SuperPrimitive segmentation work robustly for multi-object images
+- [ ] Make SuperPrimitive paper segmentation work robustly for multi-object images
   - [ ] Understand settings more
   - [ ] Add some CV techniques for robustness
-- [ ] Make edge length filtering work with multi-object images to make them processable
+- [x] Make edge length filtering work with multi-object images to make them processable
-- [ ] Refactor the RGBD scanner and mesher
+- [x] Refactor the RGBD scanner and mesher
-  - [ ] It should accept a list of meshes
+  - [x] It should accept a list of meshes
-  - [ ] It should output a list of meshes?
+  - [x] It should output a list of meshes?
-- [ ] Fuse scene
+- [x] Fuse scene
 - [ ] Demonstrate fusion of noisy and badly registered superprimitives
 - [ ] Evaluate the method
   - [ ] Compare meshes with ground truth